rostal/rostal.github.io/_projects/3_project.md

 - we successfully trained, supported, and networked >6,000 wildlife, veterinary, and human health professionals from local, subnational, and national levels and facilitated knowledge-sharing and ongoing working relationships, breaking down historical barriers between sectors and disciplines.
 - Our partner laboratories, who used PREDICT protocols, were the first to be able to diagnose COVID-19 during the early days of the pandemic, before the WHO assay was available.

-We appreciate all of the contributions of our partners and stakeholders.
+We appreciate all the contributions of our partners and stakeholders.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/PREDICT_stake2011.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/PREDICT_stake2011.jpg" title="Partners in PREDICT 2011" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">